dyavorsky/how-to-r-pkg/README.md

   1. _Installed_: A decompressed binary package
   1. _In-Memory_: to use a package, you need to load it into memory

-A note on loading and attaching packages:

-  - R loads packages automatically when you use them
-  - To use a package without providing its name (e.g., `breg()` instead of `bayesm::breg()`) you need to attach it to the search path
-  - `library()` and `require()` load then attach an installed package, but these are not useful when developing a package; instead use `devtools::load_all()` or RStudio's "Build & Reload" feature
-  - `.libPaths()` shows you where libraries (directories of packages) live on your computer.
-R searches these when you call `library()` or `require()`.
-The difference is that, if the requested package isn't in one of those libraries, `library()` throws an error whereas `require()` prints a message and returns `FALSE`.

 The command line tool `R CMD INSTALL` powers all package installation.
-The R package `devtools` provides functions that are wrappers for `R CMD INSTALL` so that you can call this command from instide of R.
+The R package `devtools` provides functions that are wrappers for `R CMD INSTALL` so that you can call this command from inside of R.

 - `devtools::install()` is a wrapper for `R CMD INSTALL`
 - `devtools::build()` is a wrapper for `R CMD BUILD` that turns source packages into bundles